polarhive/knowledge/site/content/wiki/uni/epd/u4/communication.md

 ### **Roaming**

 - A mobile device may move into a different system controlled by a different Mobile Switching Centre (MSC).
-This is known as an intersystem handoff.
+This is known as an inter-system hand off.
-- **Issues Involved in Roaming**:

-1. **Prioritizing Handoffs**:
+1. **Prioritising Handoffs**:

-   - **Issue**: Perceived Grade of Service (GOS) – the quality of service as viewed by users.
+   - Issue: Perceived Grade of Service (GOS) – the quality of service as viewed by users.
-   - **Quality Consideration**: "Quality" in terms of dropped or blocked calls (not voice quality).
+   - Quality Consideration: "Quality" in terms of dropped or blocked calls (not voice quality).
-   - **Prioritization**: Handoffs are assigned higher priority over new call requests.
+   - Prioritization: Handoffs are assigned higher priority over new call requests.
-   - **Impact of Dropped Calls**: A dropped call is more aggravating than an occasional blocked call.
+   - Impact of Dropped Calls: A dropped call is more aggravating than an occasional blocked call.

-2. Guard Channels:
+2. **Guard Channels**:

-   - Percentage of total available cell channels exclusively set aside for handoff requests
+   - Percentage of total available cell channels exclusively set aside for hand off requests
    - Makes fewer channels available for new call requests
    - A good strategy is dynamic channel allocation (not fixed)
    - adjust number of guard channels as needed by demand

-3. Queuing Handoff Requests
+3. **Queuing** Handoff Requests

    - Use time delay between handoff threshold and minimum usable signal level to place a blocked handoff request in queue.
    - A handoff request can "keep trying" during that time period, instead of having a single block/no block decision.
-   - Prioritize requests (based on mobile speed) and handoff as needed.
+   - Prioritise requests (based on mobile speed) and handoff as needed.
 	- Calls will still be dropped if time period expires.

 ### Practical Handoff Considerations

 Problems occur because of a large range of mobile velocities